nikija/public/content/developers/api/connector.md

 All operations of the API require `AccessToken` to be present in the request.
 In production environment, the `Token` will be provided to you by the hotel admin.
 For development purposes, consult the  [Demo Environment](#demo-environment) section.

 The API also supports more advanced scenario with session management, which makes it simple to ensure that only one client is active at a time.
 That is particulary useful if the client communicates with a physical device that does not support parallel connections/communication.
-For more information, see the [Sign in](#sign-in) operation.

-## Operations

 ### Sign in